xeltica-studio/DotFeather/CONTRIBUTING.md

 [日本語](CONTRIBUTING-ja.md)

+Thanks for contributing!
+Before that, please read this guide.

 ## To Conrtibutors

 Please agree that the source code you provided for this project will be licensed as described in the LICENSE file as same as other code.